FeatureBaseDB/www/content/blog/pilosa-0-6-0-released.md

 ### Input Definition

 Technically, we shipped Input definition in Pilosa 0.5.0, but we didn't announce it until now as we were so close to the release of Run-length Encoding.
 Input Definition is the first in a series of features that enable real-time ETL (extract transform load) processing within Pilosa.
-Read more about it in [Michael's blog post](/blog/input-definition/) and check it out in [the docs](/docs/input-definition/).
+Read more about it in [the docs](/docs/input-definition/).

 ### Changelog